Who is North American Recovery?

 Will North American Recovery sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the North American Recovery debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with North American Recovery collection agency again.

 Is North American Recovery hurting my credit score?